How long should your email be? (Email experts weigh in)

-With the help of AWeber’s data scientist, we analyzed 1,000 emails from 100 of today’s top marketers.
+To get that answer we analyzed 1,000s of emails from 100 of today’s top email marketers.
 Our goal?
 Gather email marketing statistics that will answer how long an email should be.

 The 100 experts we analyzed are the best of the best.
 Their email strategies engage thousands and drive millions in revenue.
 Many of them see unheard of results (like 80% open rates and 30% click-through rates).